 Standby Pay

-19.01 When an Employee is designated to be immediately available to return to work during a period in which the Employee is not on regular duty, the Employee shall be paid the amount of one-half (1/2) hour's pay at the Employee's regular rate for each four (4) hours on standby or major portion thereof on a day that is not a paid holiday.
+19.01 When an Employee is designated to be immediately available to return to work during a period in which the Employee is not on regular duty, the Employee shall be paid the amount of one-half (1/2) hour's pay at the Employee's regular Hourly Rate for each four (4) hours on standby or major portion thereof on a day that is not a paid holiday.
 For standby on a paid holiday the payment shall be one (1) hour's pay at the regular rate for each four (4) hours on standby or major portion thereof.

 19.02 When an Employee, while on standby, is unable to report to work when required, no compensation shall be granted for the total standby period.